beckscode/webapp/README.md

 TODOS 5-16-22:
 -Time to lint js files!

+-Continue CSS/bootstrap work.
+Need image files for icons.
+What's the font-style we're using?

--Add 1/10th time, etc.
+-Add 1/30th time, etc. Completed, but add 1/60th time?

 -Create page within page for various graphs/map views.
+Wit-motion using highcharts possibly? https://www.highcharts.com/demo/line-ajax

 -Put environment variables in seperate file.

+-Add feature on admin page for users to add keys from various APIs.
+Users may be responsible for getting their own API keys where applicable.
+Openstreetmaps DOES NOT WANT THIS.

 -Db on portable drive.